hero

 Flash partitioning in the IDE.

 • 2MB M7 + M4 in SDRAM (default) - this option is the default configuration, which is for programming the M7 only.
-This allocates no memory to the M4.
+This allocates no flash memory to the M4.

-• 1.5MB M7 + 0.5MB M4 - useful when larger amount of memory is required on the M7.
+• 1.5MB M7 + 0.5MB M4 - useful when larger amount of flash memory is required on the M7.

-• 1MB M7 + 1MB M4 - useful when you need to balance the memory equally between the M4 and M7 cores.
+• 1MB M7 + 1MB M4 - useful when you need to balance the flash memory equally between the M4 and M7 cores.

 It is required to use option 2 or 3 if you intend to program the M4 via the IDE, as the default option provides no memory allocation for the M4.